-Employees who have company values intrinsically embedded on a personal level tend to be highly engaged in their role.
-This is positively reflected in their enjoyment at work, eagerness to go to work/do their job, and want to achieve a high level of competency the first time on a task and every time thereafter.
-Engaged employees develop client relationships more easily because their enthusiasm shines through, and their longevity of service is also likely to be much longer than those who ‘check out when they check in’.
+Employees who have company values intrinsically embedded on a personal level tend to be highly engaged in their roles.
+This is positively reflected in their enjoyment at work.
+Their eagerness to go to work/do their job, and want to achieve a high level of competency the first time on a task and every time thereafter.
+Engaged employees develop client relationships more easily because their enthusiasm shines through.
+Their longevity of service is also likely to be much longer than those who ‘check out when they check in’.

 All of the aforementioned combined leads to high business morale.
 A strong culture combined with perpetual positivity inevitably yields higher productivity overall.
-They are inextricably linked and a powerful demonstration of why it pays to pay attention to your corporate culture and nurture it as a necessity.
+They are inextricably linked.
+A powerful demonstration of why it pays to pay attention to your corporate culture and nurture it as a necessity.
 Ultimately it will affect the bottom line of your business.

 Increased Employee Retention

-It should come as no surprise that happy, engaged employees are the least likely to look elsewhere for employment if their needs are being met.
+Happy, engaged employees are less likely to look elsewhere for employment if their needs are being met.
 Fostered by a healthy atmosphere that includes being challenged and developed, being fully engaged in the workplace, and feeling valued, you can expect employees to grow with the business.
 And this also goes some way to succession planning and creating independent employees so that the business can run without the boss running the day to day minutiae.

 So How Do We Start Implementing This?

-First, ensure your values are nailed down and then you can look at recruitment.
+Ensure your values are nailed down first, and then look at recruitment.

-To avoid using our minds too subjectively, which is only natural, we need to prevent bias and prejudiced decision making as we will otherwise miss some cracking opportunities as employers.
-To that end technology can help eliminate some of those issues.
+To avoid using our minds too subjectively, which is only natural, we need to prevent bias and prejudiced decision making.
+We will otherwise miss some cracking opportunities as employers.
+To that end, technology can help eliminate some of those issues.